suzumiyakaede/Office-Tool-docs/docs/deploy/README.md

 You can add one or more languages that you want.
 The first language in the list determines the Shell UI culture, including shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall and reinstall Office.

-If you do not add a language, Office will automatically match the system language when installing. or fall back to the language specified in *Advanced settings - Installation settings - Fallback language* if the system language cannot be matched.
+If you do not add a language, Office will automatically match the system language when installing, or fall back to the language specified in *Advanced settings - Installation settings - Fallback language* if the system language cannot be matched.

 If you check "Deploy proofing tools only", the language will be installed as proofing tools.